mrzaid/mrzaid/README.md

 I actively explore and implement cutting-edge AI concepts through hands-on tutorials and real-world experiments.
 Below is a curated collection of key learnings and implementations from advanced AI tutorials:

 ---
-# 🚀 AI Tutorials & Hands-on Learning

-I actively explore and implement cutting-edge AI concepts through hands-on tutorials and real-world experiments.
-Below is a curated collection of key learnings and implementations from advanced AI tutorials:

----

 ## 🧠 Build Custom AI with Redis & LangChain
 🔗 https://datasciencedojo.com/tutorial/build-custom-ai-redis-langchain/